Skip to content

 Solving puzzles is something fun for me.
 When it also involves marketing, the Internet, business and computers… I’m totally there.
 I’ve had some good success and I own 100 or more domain names still.
 I’m always experimenting and trying SEO stuff.

 My first real success online was I think back in 2007 with a store I set up that had Amazon products on it.
 It was the “perfect storm” for affiliate marketing because I had it on a domain that had good age and traffic, I was one of the first people to use that software and have a website like that and it was a month and a half before Christmas.
-I was earning commissions of $125 per day for 30 or more days and I got a check for $4500 from Amazon!
+I was earning commissions of $125 per day for 30 or more days and I got a check for $4,500 from Amazon that month!
 That site died down but it was fun while it lasted and it got me hooked.

 I then started working on Internet Marketing more.
 I took a course called “The Keyword Academy” which was great.
 I met some great people and I was able to put in the work and I made some websites that sold for a lot of money.
 I still have websites that get good traffic and bring in some extra income, which is nice.
 I’m working on it more and my goal is to make this website another top earning website by providing great content.
 I do like writing and I’ve learned a lot, so I hope I can help people.